SiftScience/sift-android/README.md

 <a name="introduction"></a>
 ## Introduction

-The Sift Android SDK collects and sends Android device information and application interaction events to Sift Science for use in improving fraud detection accuracy.
+The Sift Android SDK collects and sends Android device information and application interaction events to Sift for use in improving fraud detection accuracy.

 <a name="installation"></a>
 ## Installing Sift